Jack Horner (paleontologist): Paleontological research

 In 2003, Horner discovered a fossilized tyrannosaur leg bone from which paleontologist Mary Higby Schweitzer was able to retrieve proteins in 2007.
+From 2006 onwards, Horner has also studied the developmental biology of the so-called "parrot-like dinosaurs" (relatives of Psittacosaurus), based on 67 individuals discovered together at the same site in Mongolia.
 In 2009, the National Geographic Society released a documentary entitled "Dinosaurs Decoded", which reviews Horner's research into juvenile dinosaurs.
 He suggests that juvenile dinosaurs looked sufficiently different from adults, and that they have sometimes been mistaken for separate species.
 The program examines specific changes that occurred as dinosaurs aged and speculates on why the changes were necessary.
-Horner's research on the topic has gone as far as eliminating several "sub-species" of Triceratops, Pachycephalosaurus, and Tyrannosaurus.
+Horner's research on the topic has gone as far as to suggest that Torosaurus, Dracorex & Stygimoloch, and Nanotyrannus are actually growth stages of Triceratops, Pachycephalosaurus, and Tyrannosaurus, respectively.
 Horner also believes that if his research were to continue as much as a third of known dinosaurs would be classified under an existing species.

-In Las Vegas on January 15, 2012, 65-year-old Horner married Vanessa Weaver, a 19-year-old Montana State University undergraduate paleontology student and volunteer in his lab.
-The couple had divorced by August 2016, but remained good friends.

-On November 2, 2013, Horner was awarded the Romer–Simpson Prize, the highest honor a paleontologist can receive from the Society of Vertebrate Paleontology.

 On his retirement from Montana State University on July 1, 2016, the MacMillan Foundation honored Horner for his work with a $3 million endowment for the John R. Horner Curator of Paleontology Chair for the Museum of the Rockies/ Montana State University - funding the work of his Paleontology successors in perpetuity.

-In popular culture, Horner is the subject of the children's book, Jack Horner, Dinosaur Hunter! written by Sophia Gholz, illustrated by Dave Shephard, and published by Sleeping Bear Press.
-The book, which has been translated into French, chronicles the life of Horner, from a child in Montana to an adult on the set of Jurassic Park, and discusses Horner's scientific contributions as well as navigating life with a reading disability.

-In 2025, Jack Horner co-wrote a novel with author Julian Michael Carver, an author known for dinosaur-related projects, called Dinosaur Valley.